Radio Deutschland

 Radio Deutschland was a radio station in the UK during World War II that broadcast propaganda to the German nation and its armed services.
-The station was broadcast on a frequency close to well-known German radio stations, so German people would tune in by accident, and be lulled into its content.
+The station broadcast on a frequency close to well-known German radio stations, so German people would tune in by accident, and be lulled into its content.
 Many German people believed it was a real German radio station.